saloot/ADS2023/project.md

 * [Some sample presentation (scroll down to see them)](https://blog.hubspot.com/blog/tabid/6307/bid/6012/17-examples-of-great-presentation-design.aspx)
     * I admit, some of them are really overkill for a class project.
 But they are good to get inspired.
 * [Ted talks](https://www.ted.com/) are also a great place to find interesting ideas, facts AND learn presentation skills from the msters!
+    * Some of these influential talks are gathered [here](https://24slides.com/presentbetter/10-influential-presentations-ever-given).

+* There are some **bad examples** as well!
+[This link](https://24slides.com/presentbetter/bad-powerpoint-examples-you-should-avoid) gathered several examples, with tips on how to avoid them or improve the slides.

 These were only a few suggestions.
 Feel free to search for other resources and share your findings with us :)